-- Active implantable medical devices such as the alfapump® and the alfapump DSR® carry risks associated with the surgical procedure for implant or removal of the device, use of the device, or the therapy delivered by the device. - Risks relating to the market in which Sequana Medical operates - Competition from medical device companies, pharmaceutical and biotechnology companies, and medical device subsidiaries of large healthcare and pharmaceutical companies is intense and expected to increase.
+• Active implantable medical devices such as the alfapump® carry risks associated with the surgical procedure for implant or removal of the device, use of the device, or the therapy delivered by the device.

+Risks relating to the market in which Sequana Medical operates

+• Competition from medical device companies, pharmaceutical and biotechnology companies, and medical device subsidiaries of large healthcare and pharmaceutical companies is intense and expected to increase.